curl/everything-curl/libcurl-names.md

 Most transfers libcurl can do involves a name that first needs to be translated to an internet address.
 That's "name resolving".
-Using a numerical IP address directly in the URL usually avoids the name resolve phase, but in many cases it isn't easy to manually replace the name with the IP address.
+Using a numerical IP address directly in the URL usually avoids the name resolve phase, but in many cases it is not easy to manually replace the name with the IP address.

 libcurl tries hard to [re-use an existing connection](libcurl-connectionreuse.md) rather than to create a new one.
 The